prashant14589/income-tax-calculator/README.md

 # Income Tax Calculator

-## Context

-As it's been few years since mankind has been living, earning and spending in the country of **Coderland**, governing body of the country have come up with rules and regulations for paying annual income tax for all individuals.

-Now that they have successfully implemented it manually for some years, they are confident that the system will sustain.
-Though, to reduce the manual effort, they now want to automate it.

-## Background
+## Details

-In the country of **Coderland**, the annual income tax for an individual is calculated based on their total earnings and investments for a given financial year according to rules that are predefined for financial year.
+the annual income tax for an individual is calculated based on their total earnings and investments for a given financial year according to rules that are predefined for financial year.

-### Notes

--   <span style="color:blue"> Luckily, Coderland's Financial Year is aligned to Calendar Year i.e. Jan-Dec. </span>
--   <span style="color:blue"> Coincidentally, Coderland's Currency is INR (₹) </span>

 ### Rules